-To ensure your emergency permit is approved by the beginning of 2018-2019 academic year, all documentation must be received no later than July 6, 2018.
-After this date, permit renewals will only be processed on a monthly basis.
+To ensure your emergency permit is approved by the beginning of the academic year, all documentation must be received no later than July 1.
+After this date, permit renewals will be processed monthly.

 Once your permit is approved, we will notify you via email as well as all participating school entities.

 Effective January 1, 2013, Act 126 mandates that all Pennsylvania school entities provide mandatory training on child abuse recognition and reporting to all employees who have direct contact with children.
 A minimum of three (3) hours of training is required every five (5) years.